 Busan houses South Korea's largest port.
-This generates much ecohomic activity which in turn has created a healthy job market.
+This generates much economic activity, which in turn has created a healthy job market.
 Those who don't enjoy the fast-paced work environment in Seoul often choose to settle in sunny Busan.
-The job market attracts a wide variety of expat employees from English teachers to marine engineers.
+The job market attracts a wide variety of expat employees, from English teachers to marine engineers.

-With its laid-back atmosphere, friendly locals, and competitive salaries, competition for jobs can become fierce.
+With its laid-back atmosphere, friendly locals and competitive salaries, competition for expat jobs in Busan can become fierce.

 Job market in Busan

-Like in most of South Korea, the majority of jobs available to English-speaking foreigners tend to be focused on teaching English.
-Expats who want to work in other industries aside from education would have to have a high level of education or be experienced in a highly specialised field.
-If not, they will be competing directly with Korean workers.
+Like in most of South Korea, most jobs available to English-speaking foreigners tend to be focused on teaching English.
+Expats who want to work in other industries besides education must have a high level of education or be experienced in a highly specialised field.

 Many large companies in Busan have a policy that managerial staff must be able to speak English.
 This makes doing business in Busan easier.
-However, Korean society doesn't necessarily follow the same rules most Westerners may be used to.
-Expats should do their research and try to keep up with the country's cultural and social rules they hope to make their work-life successful.
+That said, Korean society doesn't necessarily follow the same rules most Westerners may be used to.
+Expats should do their research and try to keep up with the country's cultural and social practices to make their work life successful.

 Finding a job in Busan

-It's standard for expats to find a job before relocating, as this is often a necessary condition of receiving a work visa.
-Korean employers often provide key support, such as helping expats find accommodation and applying for the necessary visas.
+It's standard for expats to find a job before relocating, as this is often a necessary condition for receiving a work visa.
+Korean employers typically provide key support, such as helping expats find accommodation and applying for the required visas.

 Many expats find employment through the various job portals available online.
-The high number of expats wanting to teach in Korea has resulted in a large number of recruitment companies which organise placements on behalf of private schools, of which there are many in Busan.
+The large number of expats looking to teach in Korea has resulted in the establishment of many recruitment companies that organise placements on behalf of schools, of which there are many in Busan.

 Teaching English in Busan

-Due to the large number of private English schools (Hagwons) in the city, job opportunities are in abundance.
-However, there are strict rules that go with the job.
-The E2-visa expats need before they can teach in the country is only available to citizens from certain countries (like the UK, USA, and South Africa).
+Due to the large number of private English schools (hagwons) in the city, job opportunities are in abundance, but there are strict rules that go with the job.
+Expats will need an E-2 visa to legally teach in South Korea, and it is only available to UK, US and South African citizens.
 Applicants need to meet basic requirements and aren't allowed to have any other form of employment while on this visa.
-In recent years, the government has been cracking down on foreigners who teach English without the proper visas.
+Recently, the government has been cracking down on foreigners who teach English without the proper visas.

-Competition for good schools in Busan is very high.
+Competition for good schools in Busan is fierce.
 Expats should also be careful of being scammed while looking for a teaching job.
 For these reasons, expats should ensure they work with a reputable recruiter who will negotiate the best salary and benefits on their behalf.